 - We feel anxious, interpret that to mean something awful is going to happen, and then spend the next 3 hours in a frenzy of worry and panic.

-- We feel bad for someone, assume that we should have done something to prevent their misery, then spin ourselves up into a vortex of guilt, self-anger, and depression.
+- We feel bad for someone, assume that we should have done something to prevent their misery, then spin ourselves up into a storm of guilt, self-anger, and depression.